Edgar Allan Poe Award for Best Novel

-The Edgar Allan Poe Award for Best Novel was established in 1954.
+The Edgar Allan Poe Award for Best Novel was established in 1954 as part of the Edgar Awards.
 Only hardcover novels written by a published American author are eligible.
 Paperback original novels are eligible for the Edgar Allan Poe Award for Best Paperback Original.
-Debut novels by American novels are eligible for the Edgar Allan Poe Award for Best First Novel.
+Debut novels by American authors are eligible for the Edgar Allan Poe Award for Best First Novel.

 Winners for the Edgar Allan Poe Award for Best Novel are listed below.